-There are important things to know about this particular canine accessory and being aware of them can prevent you from making a big mistake.
+Being aware of the dangers of this particular canine accessory will prevent you from making a big mistake.

 What Is a Retractable Leash?